Race Discrimination Unit, HREOC, October 2002

 Several of these sites also have Guestbooks where visitors to the site can post comments.
 The following is an example of one vilificatory posting:

-F*** OUT OF OUR COUNTRY
+"GET THE F*** OUT OF OUR COUNTRY

 Racial purity is also another principal concern of many sites.
 For example, the following image can be found on one site: